Pastoral Letter for the Feast of the Holy Family

-To be read and made available in all Churches and Chapels in the Clifton Diocese on the twenty third Sunday in Ordinary time, 8/9 September 2018.
+To be read and made available in all Churches and Chapels in the Clifton Diocese on the Feast of the Holy Family, 29/30 December 2018.

 Dear Sisters and Brothers in Christ

 A friend of mine once said; the most challenging question you can ask or be asked is the question ‘why’.
 Why do you do what you do, or why don’t you do what might be thought necessary?
 Why do you believe or why do you not believe?
 Why is there suffering in the world, why is there hunger, war, violence?
 The question ‘why’ can be asked again and again and it goes deep into our inner selves.

 In the Gospel today, we hear that Jesus asked questions in order that he might understand.
 He stayed in the Temple listening to the doctors of the law and asking them questions.
 The elders were astounded at his intelligences and his replies.
 However, the first person to ask the question ‘why’ was Mary.

 Jesus’ parents, on discovering that he was not with the caravan were understandably distressed.
 Like any parents that have lost a child they probably panicked and thought of all the worst possibilities that could have happened to him.
 They might never see him again; he might be injured; he might be dead.
 They go back to Jerusalem searching for him and when they find Jesus in the Temple they are overcome with emotion.
 Mary asks her son; ‘my child why have you done this to us?
 See how worried your Father and I have been looking for you’.
 Their relief must have been great.
 One can imagine Mary asking; Why didn’t you tell us that you wanted to stay in Jerusalem, why have you caused us this distress?
 The question ‘why’ is very understandable.